Mishquad/nlp_project/README.md

 ## Repository elements
 - Notebooks : .ipynb jupyter notebooks with experiments:
-  - get_YT_data.ipynb - retrieving youtube comments (API credentials are hidden, github does it by 1 button)
+  - get_YT_data.ipynb - retrieving youtube comments (API credentials are hidden, by github's requirements)
   - modeling.ipynb - data prep and LDA usage
   - clusters and visual tsne.ipynb - getting ruBERT embeddings, clustering and visualising with t-SNE
 - data path - text file with used data on google drive (since github does not allow to upload large files)